pyranid/pyranid/README.md

 * Must be able to share a transaction across multiple threads

 ### Basics

+Outside a Pyranid transaction, each operation borrows a connection and leaves transaction control to the configured [`DataSource`](https://docs.oracle.com/en/java/javase/26/docs/api/java.sql/javax/sql/DataSource.html) and JDBC driver.
+Pyranid does not force `autocommit=true` or call `commit()` for standalone operations.
+Production pools normally return connections with autocommit enabled; configure that explicitly if your `DataSource` does not.

 ```java
 // Any code that runs inside of the closure operates within the context of a transaction.